Type 99 grenade

-The Type 99 hand grenade (九九式手榴弾, Kyūkyū-shiki Teryūdan), also known as the Kiska grenade by the American Army was an improved version of the Type 97 fragmentation hand grenade used by the Imperial Japanese Army and Imperial Japanese Navy SNLF during World War II.
+The Type 99 hand grenade (九九式手榴弾, Kyūkyū-shiki Teryūdan), also known as the Kiska grenade by the American Army, was an improved version of the Type 97 fragmentation hand grenade used during World War II.

-History and development
+History

 Soon after introduction of the Type 97 hand grenade to front line troops, a number of problems arose.

 Instability and inaccuracy of the fuse mechanism made the Type 97 almost as much of a menace to the thrower as to the recipient.

 Furthermore, the Type 97 was a hand grenade and could not be used with grenade launchers.
 In 1939, the Army Technical Bureau developed an improved version intended to remove these flaws.

 Design

-The Type 99 hand grenade could either be thrown by hand or fired from a Type 100 grenade discharger.
 Unlike the earlier Type 91 or Type 97 grenades, the body was not segmented, but was smooth and flanged on both ends.
 It was also slightly smaller in diameter than the Type 91.